Beginner Guide

 Waist seems too largeMeasuring at belly button instead of natural waistBend sideways, find the crease, measure there

-One side seems largerBodies are naturally asymmetricCenter the tape and measure the average circumference.
-This is expected.
+One side seems largerBodies are naturally asymmetricCenter the tape, average the circumference

-Shoulders hard to measure aloneCannot see the back tape placementStand with back to mirror, look over shoulder.
-Or ask someone to help for 30 seconds.
+Shoulders hard to measure aloneCannot see back tape placementStand with back to mirror, look over shoulder

 How to Record and Track Your Measurements

-Whether you are measuring once for body shape identification or tracking fitness progress, keeping consistent records matters.
+Whether you are measuring once for body shape identification or tracking fitness progress, keeping records helps you see patterns over time.

 Measurement Record Template